top of page

 Payments

 When seeking therapy, many people have questions about payment and insurance reimbursement.
-I also offer reduced rates for those individuals without insurance or unable to pay the total amount.
+I also offer reduced rates for individuals without insurance or those who are unable to pay the total amount.

 My direct rate is $175.
 I accept credit cards and cash.
 I also accept some insurance.
-I am considered a behavioral health provider, so some insurance will have different benefits for these services versus medical services.
+I am considered a behavioral health provider so that some insurance plans may offer different benefits for these services compared to medical services.

 Insurance currently accepted include(s):